aa-fiu-classes/tcn-6430-web/lab-3-openvpn.md

 net.ipv4.ip_forward=1
 ```

 Save and close.
-To update session settings, run:
+To update the session settings, run:

 ```
 sudo sysctl -p
 ```

-Next, we need to find and update our firewall (UFW) rules to masquerade clients.
+Next, we need to find and update our firewall (UFW) rules to masquerade clients (these are Linux terms for setting up the NAT rules).
 The first step is to find the interface that we’re running on:

 ```
 ip route | grep default